developer-onizuka/mongo-Spark/README.md

                .load()
 ```

-# 4. Transformation by Spark
+# 4. Transform by Spark
 ```
 from pyspark.sql.functions import desc